bitwyre/ui-kit/packages/eslint-config/README.md

 - eslint-plugin-tailwindcss : to rule tailwind classes
 - eslint-plugin-sonarjs : Automate rules for typescript with sonarlint and eslint parser

-Please also for sorting classes tailwind you need to install prettier plugin for sort package by
+Please also for sorting classes tailwind you need to install prettier plugin tailwind css for sort classname package by

 ```bash
 npm install prettier-plugin-tailwindcss -D